-If you have a large reptile collection, consider pet insurance to offset veterinary costs.
+Whether you have just one reptile or a collection, pet insurance can be extremely helpful for offsetting veterinary costs.
 If pet insurance is not an option for you, consider applying for a CareCredit card.
 It’s still a credit card with a very high interest rate that needs to be paid off within 6 months, but it can get you out of a pinch in an emergency.

 Was this post helpful?